theforeman/puppet-puppet/README.md

 Installs Puppet agent:

-  * Optional class to run Puppet from Cron   - puppet::cron
-  * Optional Class to run Puppet as a daemon - puppet::daemon

-Optional support for install Puppet server (puppet::server)
+Optional support for installation of a Puppetmaster (using server => true)

   * Configurable support for static or git-backed dynamic environments (requires puppet-git module)
   * Storeconfig options (off, ActiveRecord or PuppetDB)